 The man forced a smile.
 “Maybe you’d like something else?
 Some tea perhaps or—“

-“To be free of your horrendous presence and this god awful place.”
+“To be free of your horrendous presence and this awful place.”
 Anaxandra leaned forward and sneered, unable to control her annoyance any longer.
 She felt the prying cease.

 “Impossible!”
-He seethed before storming out, “She is impossible!”
+He seethed before storming out.
+“She is impossible!”

 Sitting in front of her, back straight and hair smartly combed, was a rather handsome platinum blonde young man, about her age, with his hands on the table and fingers interlaced.
-He seemed to be examining her carefully, his eyes narrow and brow furrowed.

 Anaxandra remained in her relaxed position and closed her eyes again.
 She was growing tired.
 “So, you’re going to harass me as well?”

 He didn't say anything.
 There was a slight tug at the corner of his mouth, but a very pensive look remained on his face, as if he were deciphering her like a code.
 She waited for the familiar swimming feeling inside of her skull that indicated someone was there.
 It was a surprise when her mind had remained untouched.
-The silence persisted for a few seconds before Anaxandra became thoroughly annoyed and let out a soft sigh.
+The silence persisted for a few seconds before Anaxandra became impatient and let out a soft sigh.

-“Lovely,” Anaxandra opened her silvery gray eyes once more and met his steel gray ones.
+“Lovely,” Anaxandra opened her eyes once more and met his steel gray ones.
 “I can only assume from the efforts of your fine colleagues that you’re here to question me as well.
 Let me guess, you’ll use intimidation to try and pry the answers out of me, or use over-bearing kindness in hopes that I will spill my secrets to you.
 Or maybe like your butterball of a colleague, you’ll try to feed me until I explode and the truth bursts out of me.”